The spectrum of Dirichlet-to-Neumann maps for radial conductivities: Introduction

 \end{main-theorem} The stability estimate i) shows that the Hölder modulus of continuity of the map $\gb \mapsto \ga$ only depends on $p$ in the annuli $U_s$.
 This local estimate can be extended to the global estimate ii) on $\IB^d$ if one allows the Hölder modulus of continuity to depend on $N,K,p,d$.
 By interpolation, one can also get the norm $W^{2,q}(\IB^d)$ in the LHS of the estimate i) paying the price of a worse Hölder modulus of continuity in the RHS.

 \Cref{mt:stability-gamma} shows that $\ga$ can be determined by $\gb$ in a Hölder stable way, which is not the case for the problem of recovering a radial $\ga$ from $\Spec(\Lambda_\ga)$: this problem is ill-posed (no continuity unless the conductivities lie in a compact set \cite{Alessandrini88,Ale_Cabib_08,Faraco_Kurylev_Ruiz_14} and the modulus of continuity is generally, at best, logarithmic \cite{Mand00}).
 Therefore, this shows that the ill-posedness of reconstructing a radial $\ga$ from $\Spec(\Lambda_\ga)$ is due to the linear step of solving the moment problem \eqref{e:specdtn} or \eqref{e:mompb} to reconstruct $\gb$ (the moment problem is, indeed, a notoriously ill-posed problem).

-Thus, the introduction of the Born approximation $\gb$, which depends linearly on $\Spec(\Lambda_\ga)$, allows transforming an ill-posed problem into a Hölder stable one.
+This shows that the existence of the Born approximation proved in \Cref{mt:conductivity} provides a decomposition of the process of reconstructing $\ga$ from $\Lambda_\ga$ in two steps: \begin{itemize} \item The first step (obtaining $\gb$ from $\Lambda_\ga$) is linear and amounts to solving the moment problem \eqref{e:mompb}. \item The second step (obtaining $\ga$ from $\gb$) is non-linear but enjoys good stability and locality properties, as \Cref{mt:stability-gamma} shows. \end{itemize} In other words, the existence of the Born approximation and this decomposition provide a stable factorization of the Calderón problem in the radial case.

-One can compute the Born approximation of a conductivity explicitly in some special cases, see \Cref{sec:ex}; some of these explicit examples are shown in \cref{f:ex}.
-Also, it is possible to infer more precise information on the regularity of the Born approximation.
+It is possible to infer more precise information on the regularity of the Born approximation.
 In general, it is always a continuous function on $\IB^d\setminus\{0\}$ that can be eventually singular at the origin.
 The nature of this singularity is related to the existence of eigenvalues and/or resonances for a certain 1-d Schrödinger operator defined in terms of $\ga$, as will be shown in \Cref{sec:resonances}.